DOI-USGS/nhdplusTools/README.md

 Downloads](https://cranlogs.r-pkg.org/badges/grand-total/nhdplusTools)](https://cran.r-project.org/package=nhdplusTools)
 [![CRAN](https://www.r-pkg.org/badges/version/nhdplusTools)](https://cran.r-project.org/package=nhdplusTools)

-## Renaming to `hydrogfetch`
+## Renaming to `hydrogeofetch`

-`nhdplusTools` is being renamed to `hydrogfetch` (hydrologic geospatial fabric extraction tool chain).
-The package’s scope has grown beyond NHDPlus, and the name is no longer accurate. `hydrogfetch` will be a pure rename.
-Functions, function signatures, behavior, will all stay the same. `hydrogfetch` will be published to CRAN as a new package.
+`nhdplusTools` is being renamed to `hydrogeofetch` (hydrologic geospatial fabric extraction tool chain).
+The package’s scope has grown beyond NHDPlus, and the name is no longer accurate. `hydrogeofetch` will be a pure rename.
+Functions, function signatures, behavior, will all stay the same. `hydrogeofetch` will be published to CRAN as a new package.

 Development on `nhdplusTools` has stopped; only critical bug fixes will be applied.
-Once `hydrogfetch` v1.0 is released, `nhdplusTools` will become a deprecation shim that forwards calls to `hydrogfetch` with a deprecation warnings.
+Once `hydrogeofetch` v1.0 is released, `nhdplusTools` will become a deprecation shim that forwards calls to `hydrogeofetch` with a deprecation warnings.
 The shim will remain on CRAN until **October 2028**, at which point `nhdplusTools` will be archived.
 Archived packages stay installable from the CRAN archive, so code pinned to `nhdplusTools` will continue to run.

-Plan to switch to `hydrogfetch` once v1.0 is available.
+Plan to switch to `hydrogeofetch` once v1.0 is available.

 Follow this repository to keep up to date!